NickWinnubst/RiskPython/README.md

 # RiskPython
-Repository for a Risk board game written in Python
+Repository for a Risk board game written in Python.